 Aquatic invertebrates

-Lake Mariginiup has been sampled every year between 1996 and 2002, 2004 and 2009, 2012 and 2018, making it difficult to interpret trends in community change.
-Despite the acidification that has occurred in the lake, there is a remarkably high richness of invertebrates (Figure 27) and seems to be a recovery since the 2012 sampling event where family richness was 13.
-Nonetheless, richness has been below average for the site since 2005 when acidification processes began affecting the lake.
+Lake Mariginiup has been sampled yearly 1996 - 2002, 2004 - 2009, 2012, and – 2018.
+Missing years make it difficult to interpret trends in community change.
+Despite the acidification that has occurred in the lake, there is a remarkably high richness of invertebrates (Figure 27) and there seems to be a recovery since the 2012 sampling event where family richness was 13.
+Nonetheless, richness has been below average for the site since 2005 when acidification processes began affecting the assemblage.
 Recent increases in water levels may be promoting higher richness by increasing habitat availability and diversity.
 There has been a dramatic shift in macroinvertebrate community compositions between 2002 and 2004 (Figure 28).
 Recent data suggests the community may be returning to pre-2004 composition, which again may be attributable to increased surface waters and habitat availability.
 Some families have disappeared from the lake, including Amphisopidae, Ceinidae, Chydoridae and Cyprididae.